 Growth of Electric and Hybrid cars

 Demand for electric and hybrid cars has surged recently.
-Data from the Society of Motor Manufacturers and Traders (SMMT) shows pure electric BEV sales were up 158.6% from January to June 2020 compared to the year before.
-Plug-in Hybrid (PHEVs) also enjoyed 28.9% growth for the same period.
+2020 data from the Society of Motor Manufacturers and Traders (SMMT) shows pure battery electric (BEV) sales were up by over 180% last year compared to the year before.
+Plug-in Hybrid (PHEVs) also enjoyed over 90% growth for the same period.

 In 2020, there are now already over 30 pure electric models to choose from, with many more coming this year and next.
 For example, Volkswagen has just launched the ID.3, likely to become one of the highest selling electric cars of all time.
 Ford are bringing out an electric version of the Mustang in the form of the Mach-E. Volvo are also getting in on the act with their first BEV: the Volvo XC40 Recharge.